Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 The standards used to evaluate academic progress include all periods of the student’s enrollment, including periods during which the student did not receive federal financial aid funds.

-To continue receiving federal financial aid at KHSC-KansasCOM, students must demonstrate satisfactory progress toward their academic objectives.
+To continue receiving federal financial aid at KHSU-KansasCOM, students must demonstrate satisfactory progress toward their academic objectives.
 Federal regulations require three measurements to determine SAP: qualitative, quantitative, and maximum timeframe.

 Satisfactory Academic Progress for Financial Aid Consideration

 Federal regulations require schools to monitor the academic progress of Title IV financial aid recipients.
-KHSC-KansasCOM must certify that students are making satisfactory academic progress (SAP) toward the completion of their KHSC-KansasCOM degree.
-KHSC-KansasCOM follows the regulations set forth by the U.S. Department of Education that students are meeting the three required measurements to determine SAP: qualitative, quantitative (progression), and maximum timeframe.
+KHSU-KansasCOM must certify that students are making satisfactory academic progress (SAP) toward the completion of their KHSU-KansasCOM degree.
+KHSU-KansasCOM follows the regulations set forth by the U.S. Department of Education that students are meeting the three required measurements to determine SAP: qualitative, quantitative (progression), and maximum timeframe.

 Qualitative Measure